skiminki/openbench-client-docker/README.md

 -----------------------

 Launch the container with the following mounts:
-- /config.sh --- The configuration and credentials file
+- /config.sh (mandatory, read-only) --- The configuration and credentials file
-- /syzygy (optional) --- The Syzygy 6-men tablebase files.
+- /syzygy (optional, read-only) --- The Syzygy 6-men tablebase files.
 Optional, used when available.
+- /cache (optional, read-write) --- Cache for persistent files such as engine builds, fetched networks, and .cargo directory for fetched rust packages.

 Example:
 ```